 This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Fund.
 You may be required to pay brokerage commissions on your purchases and sales of Institutional Class shares of the Fund from a financial intermediary, which are not reflected in this table.
+You may qualify for sales charge discounts if you and your family invest, or agree to invest in the future, at least \$50,000 in A Class shares of funds in the TortoiseEcofin fund family.
+Sales loads and waivers may vary by financial intermediary.
+For more information on specific financial intermediary sales loads and waivers, see Appendix A to the statutory Prospectus.
+More information about these and other discounts is available from your financial professional and in the "Shareholder Information - Class Descriptions" section of the Fund's Statutory Prospectus on page 47.

-Shareholder Fees Institutional (fees paid directly from your investment) Class Maximum Front-End Sales Charge (Load) Imposed on None Purchases (as a percentage of the offering price) None Maximum Deferred Sales Charge (Load) (as a percentage of the initial None investment or the value of the investment at redemption, whichever is lower) Redemption Fee (as a percentage of amount redeemed within 90 days of purchase) None Annual Fund Operating Expenses Institutional (expenses that you pay each year as a percentage of the value of your investment) Class ManagementFees 0.75% Distribution and Service (Rule 12b-1) Fees None Other Expenses 0.30% Interest Expense 0.01% Acquired Fund Fees and Expenses (1) 0.01% Total Annual Fund Operating Expenses 1.07% Less: Expense Reimbursement (2) -0.05% Total Annual Fund Operating Expenses After Expenses Reimbursement (1)(2) 1.02%
+Shareholder Fees I nstitutional (fees paid directly from your investment) A Class Class C Class Maximum Front-End Sales Charge (Load) Imposed on Purchases (as a percentage of the offering price) 5.50 % None None Maximum Deferred Sales Charge (Load) (as a percentage of initial investment or the value of the investment at redemption, whichever is lower) None (1) None 1.00 %(2) Redemption Fee (as a percentage of amount redeemed within 90 days of purchase) None None None

+Annual Fund Operating Expenses

+(expenses that you pay each year as a percentage of the Institutional value of your investment) A Class Class C Cla ass Management Fees 1.00 % 1.00 % 1.00 % Distribution and Service (Rule 12b-1) Fees 0.25 % 0.00 % 1.00 % Other Expenses 0.13 % 0.13 % 0.13 % Total Annual Fund Operating Expenses 1.38 % 1.13 % 2.13 %